DieterSteinhauser/project_documentation/sphinx/_build/html/_sources/engineering/linear_power_supply.rst.txt

 .. figure:: power_supply/simple_supply_circuit.png
   :align: center

-  Figure 3: Fig 7-40 of Circuit Analysis and Design [1]_.
+  Fig 7-40 of Circuit Analysis and Design [1]_.
 A complete circuit of a basic power supply.
 This design employs a Zener diode regulator.